Maupin76/Maupin76/README.md

 ### 🚀 About Me

 - 🔭 Currently working on full-stack web applications
+- 💼 Developed and maintain live business websites for clients
 - 💻 Experienced in both frontend and backend development
 - 🌱 Always learning and exploring new technologies
 - 📍 Based in Meridian, Idaho